microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - parse5-htmlparser2-tree-adapter@7.0.0
  - parse5@7.1.2

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Copyright (c) 2013-2019 Ivan Nikulin (ifaaan@gmail.com, https://github.com/inikulin)